 For businesses that believe that out-marketing is the shortest path to innovation, I have a message for you: advertising is the price you pay for being boring.

 The best marketing is when a product and service blows our minds away.
 It makes us feel different and better, making a lasting impression on us.
-When this happens, we automatically want to tell everyone about it; provoking the holy grail of marketing: word of mouth.
+When this happens, we automatically want to tell everyone about it; provoking the holy grail of marketing while using ecommerce seo strategies.

 Bottom line: Though innovation happens when people adopt a product or service, good enough is not enough.
 People are not stupid, their expectations have been raised by companies that pursue product and service excellence.
 So out-marketing with an inferior offering does not make you an innovator; it makes you a wannabe.